webmiddle/webmiddle/README.md

 Features currently provided via the core services and the WebMiddle class:

-- **Concurrency**, for executing multiple asynchronous services at the same time
+- **Concurrency**, for executing multiple asynchronous services at the same time.
-- **HTTP** requests
+- **HTTP** requests.
-- **PhantomJS** requests, for pages using client-side generated content
+- **PhantomJS** requests, for SPAs and pages using client-side generated content.
-- **Cookie JAR**, for sharing cookies among different services and webmiddle instances
+- **Cookie JAR**, for sharing cookies among different services and webmiddle instances.
-- **Caching**, for resuming work in case of crash
+- **Caching**, for resuming work in case of crash.
-- **Error handling**, via customizable retries and catch options
+- **Error handling**, via customizable retries and catch options.
-- **Data conversion** from/to multiple formats
+- **Data conversion** from/to multiple formats.
-  - Currently HTML/XML/JSON to JSON
+  - Currently HTML/XML/JSON to JSON.
-  - New formats can be easily added by targeting the apposite "virtual" intermediate format
+  - New formats can be easily added by targeting the apposite "virtual" intermediate format.

 ## Open source ecosystem

-Want more services or webmiddles for popular sites?
-Create your own and share them with the community as node modules!
+Create your own services and webmiddles and share them with the community as node modules!

 One of the main philosophies of the framework is **reuse**, by creating an ecosystem where webmiddles for websites, services, converters and so on can be published as separate npm modules, so that they can be used in other projects.